clescot/kafka-connect-http/docs/connectors_configuration.md

 The prefix for the _default_ configuration is `httpclient.default.` (its configuration id is `default`).

-To register some custom configurations, you need to register them by their configurationid in the parameter :
+To register some custom configurations, you need to register them by their id in the parameter :
+`httpclient.custom.config.ids`.
-`httpclient.custom.config.ids`, with the configuration ids separated by commas.
+These configuration ids are separated by commas.

 exemple :
 ```